casillano/birthday-wishlists/README.md

 In this wishlist url (which links to my personal wishlist), the wishlist ID corresponds to the 13 digits and letters at the end of the url.
 In this case, it's `1H4NZDNEB37IN`

 The app communicates with a MySQL database.
 To set up your own database with this project, go to `src/main/webapp/WEB-INF/crud-servlet.xml`, and change the information on lines 39-41.
+The sql code used to create the schema for the database can be found under `sql\`.